 3. Ask your doctor if they can write you an ESA letter

-Inform your doctor that an ESA letter would grant you and your ESA special housing rights, including access to no-pet apartments, exemption from pet deposit, and monthly pet fees.
+Inform your doctor that an ESA letter would help you keep your emotional support animal to support your mental health by giving you access to no-pet apartments, and exemption from pet deposit and monthly pet fees.

 4. Turn to ESADoctors.com, if needed